Poundland owner picks Warsaw over London for Pepco listing

-LONDON (Reuters) -South African conglomerate Steinhoff will list shares in its Pepco Group discount retailer business in Warsaw rather than London, in what could become Poland’s biggest initial public offering (IPO) this year.
+LONDON (Reuters) -South African conglomerate Steinhoff has chosen Warsaw over London to list shares in its Pepco Group discount retailer business, in what could become Poland’s biggest initial public offering (IPO) this year.

+The choice of Warsaw will be a boost to the Polish capital’s stock market which has seen an uptick in listings, but was passed over by parcel delivery company InPost, which chose to list in Amsterdam in January.

+“Pepco was started in Poland, it is our home market, it is our largest market... it is our most profitable market and it is our emotional home,” CEO Andy Bond told reporters when asked why the company opted for Warsaw.

 Steinhoff is still battling the fallout from a 2017 accounting scandal and since 2019 the company and its creditors have been evaluating options for Pepco.